How To Freeze Your Credit – Pros & Cons (2026 Guide)

 How soon can you place and remove a credit freeze?

-If you ask for a credit freeze online or by phone, credit bureaus are required to comply within one business day.
-If you request a lift of the freeze, the bureau should honor your request within one hour.
-Consumers who request the placement or removal of a security freeze by mail should have it in place within three business days.
-You also can lift the freeze temporarily without a fee.
+If you request a credit freeze online or by phone, credit bureaus are required to place the freeze within one business day.
+When you want to lift the freeze, the bureau must comply within one hour of your request.
+For requests made by mail, the freeze must be placed within three business days.
+You can also temporarily lift the freeze without incurring any fees.

 Are credit freezes effective against credit fraud?